-This easy Salsa Recipe is a blessing and a curse.
+Restaurant-Style Salsa — This easy salsa recipe is a blessing and a curse.
 Because chips and salsa.
 The more you have, the more you want.
 But lucky you, this salsa recipe will teach you how to make salsa at home in just a few minutes in the blender, so you’ll never run out!

 Easy Salsa Recipe

 The best part of this salsa is how fast, easy, and goofproof it is.
-It doesn’t hurt that it’s low-cal and all veggies.
+Plus, it doesn’t hurt that it’s low-cal and all veggies.
 Add all the ingredients to your blender or food processor, blend, and you’re done in under two minutes.
-My favorite kind of recipe.
+My favorite kind of recipe!

 This salsa recipe is customizable and requires you to stop, taste-test, and tweak based on your own personal preferences.
 Everyone’s preference for salt, heat, and texture differs.

 To make this simple salsa recipe, just add all the ingredients to a blender or food processor and pulse until the salsa reaches your desired consistency.
 If desired, you can stir in black beans or corn to add extra flavor and texture (stir in by hand, don’t pulse in the blender).

 You can enjoy the restaurant-style salsa right away, but I actually think it tastes best after it’s been allowed to sit in the fridge for a day.
 This gives the flavors time to come together.